marvinlee100/Module_12/Challenge12/report-template.md

 ## Results

+The purpose of the analysis performed is to balance out a classification problem that is inherently imbalanced.
+The number of healthy loans easily outnumber risky loans as shown in the 'lending_data.csv' dataset.
+The financial information in the dataset included: loan size, interest rate, borrower income, debt to income ratio, etc. We checked the magnitude of imbalance in the dataset by viewing the number of distinct values (value_counts) for the labels.
+The stages of the machine learning process is: model-fit-predict.

 Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.

 * Machine Learning Model 1:
   * Description of Model 1 Accuracy, Precision, and Recall scores.